FSGpilot/frontend-styleguide/_components/fundament/grids/01-how-it-works.md

 order: 01
 ---

 Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
-It’s built with [flexbo1x](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) and is fully responsive.
+It’s built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.

 **New to or unfamiliar with flexbox?** [Read this CSS Tricks flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) for background, terminology, guidelines, and code snippets.

-{% include code/preview.html component="grid--how-it-works" %}
+{% include code/preview.html component="grid--how-it-works.html" %}
 {% include code/accordion.html component="grid--how-it-works" %}

 <style scoped>